Decoding the Length of Line Segment GH: A full breakdown

 -

-Trigonometry: Trigonometry plays a crucial role when dealing with angles and side lengths in triangles.
+Trigonometry: Trigonometry matters a lot when dealing with angles and side lengths in triangles.
 If we know an angle and the length of one side involving GH, we can use trigonometric functions (sine, cosine, tangent) to calculate the length of GH.
-For instance, if we have a right-angled triangle where GH is the hypotenuse, an angle θ, and a known side 'a', we can use:
+Here's a good example: if we have a right-angled triangle where GH is the hypotenuse, an angle θ, and a known side 'a', we can use:

 -